Online Regularized Statistical Learning in Reproducing Kernel Hilbert Space With Non-Stationary Data: Introduction

-\begin{itemize} \item Firstly, we introduce the concept of the \textit{random Tikhonov regularization path} through the randomly time-varying Tikhonov regularized MSE problem in RKHS.
-For the analysis of regularization learning algorithms with i.i.d. data streams, Smale and Yao \cite{Smale4}, Yao \cite{Yao}, Ying and Pontil \cite{Ying}, and Tarr$\grave{\text{e}}$s and Yao \cite{Tarres} introduced the Tikhonov regularization path consisting of the regularization parameter and deterministic time-invariant integral operator.
-Here, the random Tikhonov regularization path involves randomly time-varying operator induced by the input data.
-We show that the learning problems with dependent and non-stationary data streams in RKHS are essentially the ill-posed inverse problems with randomly time-varying forward operators, and the process of approximating the unknown function by random Tikhonov regularization paths is right the regularization method for solving the random inverse problems.
+To address the challenges posed by the removal of independence and stationarity assumptions on the data, we introduce the concept of \textit{random Tikhonov regularization path}, which is the optimal solution of the randomly time-varying Tikhonov regularized mean square error (MSE) minimization problem in RKHS.
+It is shown that the statistical learning problem in RKHS with online data streams is an ill-posed inverse problem involving a sequence of randomly time-varying forward operators.
+We show that the forward operator at each time instant is just the \textit{conditional auto-covariance operator induced by the input data}, and clarify that the process of approximating the unknown function by \textit{random Tikhonov regularization path} is essentially the regularization method for solving the above random inverse problem.